misiektoja/steam_monitor/README.md

 ### Controlling the script via signals (only macOS/Linux/Unix)

-The tool has several signal handlers implemented which allow to change behaviour of the tool without a need to restart it with new parameters.
+The tool has several signal handlers implemented which allow to change behavior of the tool without a need to restart it with new parameters.

 List of supported signals: